 We saw Baz Luhrmann's take on the life story of Elvis Presley in last year's eight-time Oscar-nominated Elvis.
 Priscilla offers the point of view of its titular Presley, told through the lens of Sofia Coppola.

 Based on Priscilla Presley's 1985 memoir, Elvis & Me, the film stars Cailee Spaeny as Priscilla and Jacob Elordi as Elvis.
-When the two first meet at a party, she is still a high schooler and he is already the King of Rock and Roll.
+When the two first meet, she is still a high schooler and he is already the King of Rock and Roll.
 The movie follows their romance from a German army base to their home at Graceland, through all of the highs and lows, the love and loss, the fame and fantasy.

-Coppola, a three-time Oscar nominee for writing, producing, and directing 2003's Lost in Translation and winner for Best Original Screenplay, enlisted a number of her regular collaborators for Priscilla, including Oscar-nominated director of photography Philippe Le Sourd and Oscar-nominated production designer Tamara Deverell, as well as longtime film editor Sarah Flack, costume designer Stacey Battat, and composer Phoenix.
+Coppola, an Oscar winner for writing 2003's Lost in Translation, enlisted a number of her regular collaborators for Priscilla, including Oscar-nominated director of photography Philippe Le Sourd and Oscar-nominated production designer Tamara Deverell, as well as longtime film editor Sarah Flack, costume designer Stacey Battat, and composer Phoenix.